This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“I honestly thought Alex might nix this recipe when I first added it to our calendar because it has so many ingredients.
-To my surprise, not only was he up for making it, but he also insisted on making the entire batch… Granted he thought the batch was much smaller than the pitcher it ended up making.
+Kendall’s Take: “I honestly thought I might nix this recipe when I first added it to my calendar because it has so many ingredients.
+To my surprise, I ended up making the entire batch to share with some friends on the day I tried it… Granted I thought the batch was much smaller than the pitcher it ended up making.
 I had no idea what to expect when tasting this drink, and it turned out to be delightfully refreshing, floral, and great for spring.
-You do have to work for it, but I would make this again for a garden party.”
+You do have to work for it, but I would make the Everything Comes Up Rosé again for a garden party or other spring gathering.”

 Recipe